-Howard County Animal Control will not change the way it handles pit bulls after a Court of Appeals ruling that labeled the dogs dangerous by nature, according to Howard County police.
+Howard County Animal Control will not change the way it handles pit bulls after a that labeled the dogs dangerous by nature, according to Howard County police.

 Animal Control, which runs shelters and adopts animals, is overseen by the Howard County Police Department.

 “Animal Control will continue its procedure of assessing each dog individually,” police spokeswoman Sherry Llewellyn wrote in an email.

 “Those pit bull and pit bull mixes assessed to be adoptable will be made available for adoption.”

 Two pit bulls were included in the list of adoptable animals distributed by Animal Control in May.
 On May 8, Llewellyn said the shelter had “no pit bulls in the facility.”